Iowa State University Cyclone Marching Band: Recent Bowl Games

-The ISUCF'V'MB has made recent appearances at 2 bowl games.
+The ISUCF'V'MB has made recent appearances at 4 bowl games.
 In 2017 they accompanied the football team on a trip to the Liberty Bowl, in Memphis, Tennessee for a cyclone victory.
 The next year, they marched in the Alamo Stadium in San Antonio, Texas.
+In 2019, the band accompanied the football team to Camping World Stadium for the Camping World Bowl in Orlando, Florida.
+In 2021, they returned to Orlando for the Cheez-It Bowl.
 The band will continue to accompany the football team on any future trips to the Big 12 Championship Game, College Football Playoff, or any other times when the Cyclones appear at an NCAA Bowl Game.

 New Uniforms

 In the beginning of the 2019 NCAA regular season, the Varsity Marching Band debuted their brand new uniforms.
-Notable changes to these new uniforms include; a collar with the letters "ISUCF V MB" embroidered onto them, a modern, half-cardinal and half white-to-gold design, shacos with an embroidered cardinal logo, longer plumes with gold trim, custom gauntlets, and most notably, a cape spelling "CYCLONES" on the back of the right shoulder.
+Notable changes to these new uniforms include a collar with the letters "ISUCF V MB" embroidered onto them; a modern, half-cardinal and half-white-to-gold design, shakos with an embroidered cardinal logo, longer plumes with gold trim, custom gauntlets, and most notably, a cape spelling "CYCLONES" on the back of the right shoulder.